drandyhaas/Ti375G529_projects/LVDS_LPDDR4_G529/kicad/autorouter/pygame_visualizer/README.md

 - Snapshots are created only when needed (configurable iterations per frame)
 - Cell lists are limited to 50,000 entries to prevent memory issues
 - Pre-rendered obstacle surface is cached for efficient rendering
-- Base obstacle map is built once at startup, then cloned per-net for fast setup
+- **Incremental obstacle caching** - Base obstacle map is built once at startup (~0.6s), then cloned and updated per-net (~0.15-0.4s vs ~1.2s without caching)
+- Results match the batch router exactly (verified on 32 DATA nets: 723,666 iterations)

 ## Integration